petrvanblokland/DesignDesignSpace/Site.md

 In a presentation where are designs can be compared, a winner is selected.

 ### Conclusions
-Concluding the 1 day of Design Design Space, feedback is given to the studios and individual designers.
+Concluding the 1 day of DesignDesign.Space, feedback is given to the studios and individual designers.
 What went well?
 What were challenges?

 #### Trained skills
 During the Design Game, several design skills are addressed.